Learn French with Free Corpora of Spoken French

 - SACODEYL (System-aided compilation: an open distribution of European youth language) is actually available in seven EU languages (English, French, German, Italian, Spanish, Romanian, and Lithuanian) and was designed specifically for teaching purposes.
 Click on Resources after choosing a corpus to access the learning packages.

-- CFPP2000 (Corpus de français parlé parisien des années 2000) contains several interviews of Parisians within the past decade.
+- CFPP2000 (Corpus de français parlé parisien des années 2000) contains several interviews of Parisians from the early 2000’s.
 Audio files and transcripts are available for download.

 - CFPQ (Corpus de français parlé au Québec) is a multimodal corpus that also includes information on non-verbal aspects of communication (such as gestures, facial movements, etc.) It also dates from the 2000’s; however, only PDFs of the transcripts are available.